HongxuanWang/DE-ETL-Game/README.md

 # Take-Home-Assignment-Perfect-World-Entertainment

 ## Introduction
 Three test files in JSON lines format have been provided and contain meta data of users event activity log.
-In this submission, data has been process with PySpark and turned into CSV format that was loaded into a MySQL database with event tables.
+In this submission, data has been process with PySpark and turned into CSV files, then loaded into a MySQL database with event tables.
 A report is generated for loaded data with sql queries.

 ## Table design